 Like any financial investment, there are contracts to sign, terms to agree to, and obligations to meet.
 To make sure you know what you are getting into, we have prepared this informative guide.

-We’ll cover the agreements you need to sign, provide you with detailed information on pitch lease durations, and explain what happens during the handover meeting.
+We’ll cover the agreements you need to sign, provide you with detailed information on pitch licence durations, and explain what happens during the handover meeting.

 Although park operators will have individual procedures and documents we have complied a list of typical agreements that are used in the industry.